Launch Time: The Physics of Catapult Projectile Motion

 We also need to determine the potential energy stored in a spring.
 Normally, for a linear spring, this would be expressed as:

-where k is the spring constant (usually expressed in newtons per meter, [N/m]) and Δx is the displacement from the spring's rest position (do not confuse this with the distance x in Figure 1 above — they are different things).
+where k is the spring constant (usually expressed in newtons per meter, [N/m]) and Δx is the displacement from the spring's rest position (do not confuse this with the distance x in Figure 1—they are different things).
 However, the rubber bands that come with the catapult kit do not behave this way — they act as nonlinear springs.
 The equation for their potential energy as a function of displacement Δx is:

-Applying These Principles to the CatapultThe catapult kit is pictured in Figure 2 below, with all of its parts labeled.
-This catapult has two key features: an adjustable pin lets you set the launch angle (the angle in which the ball travels relative to horizontal at launch, shown in Figure 1 above) and tick marks let you measure the pull-back angle (how far back the arm is pulled before launch).
-Also below, Figure 3 shows a zoomed-in view of how to measure these angles and Figure 4 labels them for clarity.
+Applying These Principles to the CatapultThe catapult kit is pictured in Figure 2, with all of its parts labeled.
+This catapult has two key features: an adjustable pin lets you set the launch angle (the angle in which the ball travels relative to horizontal at launch, shown in Figure 1) and tick marks let you measure the pull-back angle (how far back the arm is pulled before launch).
+Also, Figure 3 shows a zoomed-in view of how to measure these angles and Figure 4 labels them for clarity.
 The catapult kit also comes with two different balls (ping-pong and Wiffle®) and enables you to adjust the number of rubber bands.
 See the Bibliography for more information about the catapult kit.

 - L is the length of the launch arm;

 - r is the radius to the center of the ball (this is slightly smaller than L);

 - x is the total length of the rubber band (it is folded in half for use on the catapult, so Figure 5 only shows ½ x); and

 - v is the velocity of the ball.